Mintakaaaa/mercia/observation_log_1_2_3.md

-# Observation Visit One & Two
+# Observation Visit One, Two & Three
-The information in observation visits one and two is identical and so it was combined into this one file.
+The information in observation visits One, Two and Three is identical and so it was combined into this one file.

 **Student number**
 220131959